tesla809/erc-20-tutorial/README.md

 A quick ERC-20 tutorial with testing, fuzzing and more.

+## Our Approach

+This tutorial will help you learn web3 with three principles in mind:

+- Learning by doing
+- Starting with blockchain first
+- Providing the big picture context for additional learning

+By focusing on project-based learning, you will have the proper context to understand new technical concepts.
+For motivation, it's also good to have an end goal in mind and goal posts along the journey.

+As you will see, web3 is an emergent technology, like a skills tree in an RPG game.
+Innovations and standards in one area unlock the door for new tech built upon it.
+For example, the ERC-20 standard allows for Decentralized Finance (DeFi) to be possible.
+The concepts introduced here will expand into other applications.

+## Concepts and Tech Covered

+### Concepts

+We will be covering the following concepts:

+- Developing an ERC-20 smart contract
+- Understanding what are smart contract standards
+- Understanding the smart contract development life cycle
+- Creating scripts to automate your work
+- Testing, fuzzing and security best practices in context of this project

+### Tech

+We'll be using the following tools:

+- Solidity
+- Truffle Suite
+- OpenZeppelin
+- Infura
+- React
+- JavaScript
+- Web3JS

 ## Prerequsites

 To complete this module, it is assumed that you know **at least the basics** of: